 In my previous post I said that the emissions fallacy – the fixation on greenhouse gas (GHG) emissions rather than their concentrations – has been used to marginalize geoengineering.
-In this post I clarify the effects of these gases on the environment.
+In this post want to I clarify the effects of these gases on the environment.
 This will allow me to address the fallacy in more depth in my next post.

 What is needed for non-scientists to properly understand GHGs is a simple physical model that provides a clear picture of their main effects.
 I have not found this in any of the mainstream publications I have consulted.
 For example, the IPCC’s latest assessment report contains over 5,000 pages, but not a single one depicts the required model.
 This void leaves the reader without a conceptual framework for interpreting the mountains of data collected by IPCC scientists, largely nullifying their research for policy and strategic purposes.
 The following is my proposed model, which I believe reflects current scientific understanding: